sergij14/sergij14/README.md

-Software Engineer with years of experience in designing, developing, and optimizing high-performance web applications.
+Software Engineer with 6+ years of experience delivering high-performance, scalable web applications.
+Proven expertise in leading front-end architecture, migrating legacy systems, and building full-stack solutions using the MERN stack.
+Strong focus on user experience, code quality, and team collaboration.
+Proficient in JavaScript, TypeScript, React and Node.js.